 Diamond Green: $85

-the purpose of this little instructional ill give my honest official weed at
+For the purpose of this little instructional ill give my honest official weed at the airport response.

 Lets start with the depending on where you’re flying into statement in mind.
 If I was flying into California or Nevada and I didn’t want to mess around with the expensive prices when I were to land I might pack an 1/8th or two or three in my carry-on luggage.
 In California the legal limit is about one ounce of flower and eight grams of oil for people 21 years of age and older.
 In Nevada the limit varies slightly at one ounce of flower and 3.5 grams of oil.
 Therefore if I was landing in either of those states I would feel comfortable carrying a legal limit’s worth.